re-Daimon/arduino_start_rockets_test/README.md

 This is a test version of how a rocket launch will work

-Further improvements will be made
+Further improvements will be made:
--traction measurement
+1)traction measurement
--automatic ignition fuel
+2)automatic ignition fuel